 - And of course, Professor Farnsworth, named after the inventor Philo Farnsworth, who invented the television.

-- And revealed in "All the Presidents' Heads" to actually be a descendant of Philo Farnsworth.
+- And he's revealed in "All the Presidents' Heads" to actually be a descendant of Philo Farnsworth.

 - Tonya, Bender's tap dancing rival in "Stench and Stenchibility" turns out to be an allusion to Tonya Harding.